u1ui/u1/README.md

 - Minimal
 - Based on standards
 - Tooling is optional
-- No js fallbacks if possibly
+- "No js" fallbacks if possibly

 ## Demos